Trump says Putin told him in phone call he will respond to Ukraine’s weekend drone attacks

 By Kevin Liptak, CNN

+(CNN) — Russian President Vladimir Putin told President Donald Trump in a phone call Wednesday that he was obligated to respond to Ukraine’s weekend drone attack, Trump said, setting up a potential escalation in the conflict just as the US president hopes to broker an end to the war.

+The leaders’ conversation was their second time speaking in a matter of weeks.
+Trump, who announced the call afterward in a post on Truth Social, made no mention of applying pressure on the Russian leader to agree to a ceasefire, or to calibrate his reprisal for Ukraine’s audacious drone attack on Russian airfields over the weekend.

-(CNN) — President Donald Trump said he spoke by phone with Russian President Vladimir Putin on Wednesday, but that the conversation would not yield an immediate end to the war in Ukraine.
+Instead, Trump acknowledged the 75-minute conversation would not yield an immediate end to the war in Ukraine.

-The call came after an audacious Ukrainian drone attack on Russian airfields over the weekend.
-Trump said he discussed the matter with Putin in their 75-minute phone call.

-“We discussed the attack on Russia’s docked airplanes, by Ukraine, and also various other attacks that have been taking place by both sides,” Trump wrote on Truth Social.
+“We discussed the attack on Russia’s docked airplanes, by Ukraine, and also various other attacks that have been taking place by both sides,” Trump wrote in a post on Truth Social.
 “It was a good conversation, but not a conversation that will lead to immediate Peace.”

 “President Putin did say, and very strongly, that he will have to respond to the recent attack on the airfields,” he went on.

+Ukraine’s drone strikes deep inside Russia created a dramatic backdrop for the Washington meetings.
+The Trump administration has not moved to warn Ukraine against such attacks, US officials said, despite a belief that the strike increases the risk level.

+“People have to understand in the national security space: when you attack an opponent’s part of their national survival system, which is their triad, the nuclear triad, that means your risk level goes up because you don’t know what the other side is going to do.
+You’re not sure,” Keith Kellogg, special envoy for Ukraine and Russia, said during a Fox interview on Tuesday.

-Trump said he also discussed Iran with Putin as he works to complete a nuclear agreement with Tehran.
+In his readout of the Wednesday call, Trump also said he discussed Iran with Putin as he works to complete a nuclear agreement with Tehran.

 “We also discussed Iran, and the fact that time is running out on Iran’s decision pertaining to nuclear weapons, which must be made quickly!” he wrote.
 “I stated to President Putin that Iran cannot have a nuclear weapon and, on this, I believe that we were in agreement.”